markboulton/specimen-builder/README.md

 ## Converting ttf to woff2

-If you need to convert your font files to woff2, you can use this handy
+If you need to compress your `.ttf` font files to `.woff2`, you can use this handy utility from Google

 https://github.com/google/woff2